FabricMC/fabric-docs/develop/items/custom-fuel.md

 ## Creating the Item {#creating-the-item}

 Let's create a fuel item called "Quark-Gloun Plasma".
-We start by [creating an item](./first-item) as usual:
+We start by [creating an item](./first-item) as usual, then apply the `CookingFuel` component to it, either directly via `.component`, or via the `.cookingFuel` helper if you're referring to a `ResourceKey<ContextIntProvider>`:

 <<< @/reference/latest/src/main/java/com/example/docs/item/ModItemIds.java#quark_gluon_plasma_resource

 <<< @/reference/latest/src/main/java/com/example/docs/item/ModItems.java#quark_gluon_plasma

-To make it a fuel, we will use the `FuelValueEvents.BUILD` event from the Fabric Content Registries API:
+Alternatively, if we're not the ones registering the item, we can use the `DefaultItemComponentEvents.MODIFY` event from the Fabric Item API:

 <<< @/reference/latest/src/main/java/com/example/docs/item/ModItems.java#fuel_item